Rivers polluted by Sharnberry mine

 • Cadmium: up to 4.7 μg/l

-The average flow from Sharnberry Adit is 14 litres per second (l/s) and ranges from 8l/s to more than 100l/s throughout the year.
+The average flow from Sharnberry mine adit is 14 litres per second and ranges from 8 litres per second to more than 100 litres per second throughout the year.

-The safe levels of metals for river wildlife are set by Government using “Environmental Quality Standards” (EQS) which are based on extensive ecotoxicological testing.
-The Environment Agency compares the results of water quality sampling with the EQS.
-If the measured concentration is higher than the EQS, then river wildlife is expected to be harmed, and the river is legally considered to be polluted.
+The safe levels of metals for river wildlife are set by Government using “Environmental Quality Standards” which are based on extensive ecotoxicological testing.
+The Environment Agency compares the results of water quality sampling with the Environmental Quality Standards.
+If the measured concentration is higher than the Environmental Quality Standards, then river wildlife is expected to be harmed, and the river is legally considered to be polluted.

-Just downstream of the Sharnberry Adit, the metal concentrations are so high that they cause severe harm to river wildlife like river insects and fish.
+Just downstream of the Sharnberry mine adit, the metal concentrations are so high that they cause severe harm to river wildlife like river insects and fish.
 The highest metal concentrations are found at lower river flows when there is less dilution by clean rainfall.

 Mining Remediation Authority